isotopic/feed-blender/README.md

 # FeedBlender
-This class generates a cached json feed containing data provided from Facebook and Instagram feeds.
+This class generates a cached json feed containing timeline posts from Facebook and Instagram profiles.

 ### Usage: